codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 repository.
 This enables you to easily share examples with others, or to link to editable versions of examples from a documentation website.
-React-codesandboxer is the main version, but there are also versions for VS Code, Atom, and Bitbucket.
+React-codesandboxer is the main version, but there are also versions for VS Code, Atom, and BitBucket.

 ### How it works

-Below the surface, react-codesandboxer fetches the files it needs from github or bitbucket, using a single file that will be rendered as the 'example' as an entry point, then uses the Define API to upload the necessary files into a new `create-react-app` sandbox.
+Below the surface, react-codesandboxer fetches the files it needs from GitHub or BitBucket, using a single file that will be rendered as the 'example' as an entry point, then uses the Define API to upload the necessary files into a new `create-react-app` sandbox.